pgtipping/Synthalyst/memory-bank/progress.md

 ## What Works

+- Newsletter subscription system with email confirmation flow
+- Newsletter unsubscription functionality with confirmation page
+- Email templates for newsletter subscription and confirmation
+- Token-based verification with expiration for newsletter subscriptions
 - Enhanced blog content creation guide with user-friendly design and predefined categories
 - Memory Bank maintenance with regular updates to reflect the current state of the project
 - Animated logo with subtle color transitions between two blues and black